Glossary

 Medical Debt Relief Options

-Example: A $5,000 hospital bill reduced to $2,500 after applying for charity care.
+Example: A $5,000 hospital bill could be reduced to $2,500 after an individual applies for charity care.

 Synonyms: health-bill assistance, medical forgiveness.